datadesk/la-county-language-analysis/analysis.md

     ## 5  1980 4 [Dutch]             13560
     ## 6  1980 5 [Swedish]            3780

+This simple grouping and summing does **not** account for the margins of error associated with the estimates, which are important to consider.
+For those, I referred to [the result of the equivalent query](data/query-la-county-all-languages.pdf) on the IPUMS online SDA querying tool.
+The results of this microdata analysis and the SDA query are nearly identical.

-Reformat the data, separating the labels from the code, plus add columns for the percent of the population speaking that language in each year and the county rank for that year.
+Next, reformat the data, separating the labels from the code, plus add columns for the percent of the population speaking that language in each year and the county rank for that year.

 ``` r
 la.languages = la.data.agg %>%